Question: I feel an armor around me that keeps me from coming closer to people. I don’t know where it is coming from. How to have it melt away?

 Whatever you do, remember one thing: out of fear, you are not going to grow.
 You will only shrink and die.
 Fear is in the service of death.

 Mahavira makes fearlessness a fundamental quality of a religious person.
 And, I can understand what he means by fearlessness.
-He means dropping all armour.
+He means dropping all armor.
 A fearless person has everything that life wants to give to you as a gift.
 Now, there is no barrier.
 You will be showered with gifts, and whatever you do you will have strength, a power, a certainty, a tremendous feeling of authority.

 A man living out of fear is always trembling inside.
 He is continuously on the point of going insane, because life is big, and if you are continuously in fear… And, there is every kind of fear.
 You can make a big list, and you will be surprised how many fears are there – and you are still alive!
 There are infections all around, diseases, dangers, kidnapping, terrorists… and such a small life.
 And, finally there is death, which you cannot avoid.
 Your whole life will become dark.